 In addition, some industries (such as healthcare or banking) and documents (such as marriage or adoption contracts) may require a higher level of e-signature.

 What are the laws and regulations in the United States?

 Various federal and state laws govern electronic signatures in the U.S. and make them legally effective.
 E-SIGN, for instance, provides for the validity of electronic signatures for transactions in or affecting interstate or foreign commerce as long as both parties agree to use electronic signatures.
 There are some exceptions, such as exceptions for records created for a government purpose.
 Other federal regulations govern the use of electronic signatures for specific types of documents, such as the Form I-9 or Form W-4.

-In addition, most states have enacted some version of the Electronic Transactions Act or UETA (the two states that have not are Illinois and New York).
+In addition, all but one state has enacted some version of the Electronic Transactions Act or UETA (New York has not enacted the UETA but has a substantially similar law in place).
 The UETA provides electronic signatures with the same legal validity as ink signatures for signatures relating to an “action occurring between two or more persons relating to the conduct of business, commercial, or governmental affairs” as long as both parties agree to use electronic signatures.